delanceronline/qb-invoice-manage/README.md

 ## About QB Invoice Management

 This is a web application to management simple invoice creation and sharing among different users.
-It was developed using PHP with Laravel framework in 2020.
+It was developed using PHP with Laravel framework version 8 in 2020.
+In 2024, Tim Chan has revised it so it can now run on version 11, for portfolio showcase purpose.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>